From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Results

 \section{Results}

 In this section, we examine how the chaos markers introduced above evolve as the competing energy scales of the YSYK model are tuned.
+Our analysis combines exact diagonalization of the Hamiltonian in Eq.~\eqref{eq:hamiltonian_explicit}, which resolves the crossover phenomenology in the mesoscopic regime, with perturbative treatments of the asymptotic small- and large-$\omega_0$ limits, which anchor the emergence of SYK$_2$- and SYK$_4$-like behavior, respectively.
+Because the bosonic sector is infinite-dimensional, the numerics are performed with a local bosonic occupation cutoff $N_b$; unless stated otherwise, we focus on the hard-core case $N_b=1$, which already captures the relevant crossover phenomenology and the limiting behaviors discussed below.
+Details of the numerical implementation are given in Appendix~\ref{Appendix: numerical_implementation}, while the dependence on the bosonic cutoff is discussed in Appendix~\ref{Appendix:finite_size_effects_OTOCs}.
 Section~\ref{sec:phase_diagram} provides an overview showing that varying the fermion--boson coupling (or equivalently tuning the boson mass) provides a tunable interpolation between single-particle-dominated behavior and strongly interacting, many-body chaos.
-Sections~\ref{sec:strong} and~\ref{sec:weak} then analyze in detail the limits of strong and weak fermion–boson coupling, respectively, demonstrating that the YSYK model quantitatively reproduces SYK$_2$-like behavior in the weak-coupling regime and SYK$_4$-like behavior in the strong-coupling regime.
+Sections~\ref{sec:strong} and~\ref{sec:weak} then analyze in detail the limits of strong and weak fermion–boson coupling, respectively, demonstrating that the YSYK model quantitatively reproduces SYK$_2$-like behavior in the strong-coupling regime and SYK$_4$-like behavior in the weak-coupling regime.